Below outlines the procedure for redress of a student grievance concerning academic and instructional matters 1.

 Undergraduate Students: students not satisfied with the outcome of the department decision may appeal to the College of Natural Sciences and Mathematics (NSM).
 The student must file written notice of a formal grievance with the NSM Associate Dean for Undergraduate Affairs within fifteen calendar days from the receipt of the departmental decision regarding the grievance.
 Details of the NSM procedures can be found in the NSM section of the Undergraduate Catalog.

 Graduate Students: if the departmental grievance procedures do not resolve the grievance, the graduate student may petition the college for redress of the grievance.
 The student must file written notice of a formal grievance with the NSM Associate Dean for Graduate Studies within ten calendar days from the receipt of the departmental decision regarding the grievance.
-Details of the NSM procedures can be found in the Graduate section of the NSM website.
+Details of the NSM procedures can be found in the Graduate section of the Graduate Catalog and NSM website.

 Step 4: University Grievance Procedure